bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Start Folder." />
 </p>

-In the start folders, you download the files that go with the assignment.
+<p>In the start folders, you download the files that go with the
+assignment.
 In the Start Folder, you&apos;ll find there&apos;s an index HTML file, we&apos;ve got a script file, and we&apos;ve got a folder with some slides with some images that I took up at Bodie National Park which is an old abandoned ghost town.
 It&apos;s a pretty interesting place.
 Great place to take a lot of great photos.
-I took some photos up there, so we&apos;ll use some of those for this project and that&apos;s fun.
+I took some photos up there, so we&apos;ll use some of those for this project and that&apos;s fun.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 282. example, html for the folder (169) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">